jgianneo-overactive/rewards-api/README.md

 swagger: http://localhost:8080/swagger-ui.html#/

 To do:
-+ Implement Strategy for different ways to calculate points award and points report by months
++ Change date for Calendar in points report calculation operation
 + Implement logical delete for customers
 + Add dockerfile for Mysql instance